Limehouse: Society

 St Anne's Limehouse was built by Nicholas Hawksmoor.
-A pyramid originally planned to be put atop the tower now stands in the graveyard.
-The church is next door to Limehouse Town Hall and close to Limehouse Library, both Grade II listed buildings, the former now used as a community centre.
+The church is next door to Limehouse Town Hall and close to Limehouse Library, both Grade II listed buildings, the former now used as a community centre and the latter as a hotel.
 Across the road is the Sailors' Mission, where Situationist International held its conference in 1960.
 The building subsequently became a run-down hostel for the homeless which became notorious for its squalor, although it has since been converted into a luxury apartment block.

 Further to the southwest, Narrow Street, Limehouse's historic spine, which runs along the back of the Thames wharves, boasts one of the few surviving early Georgian terraces in London.
 Next to the terrace is the historic Grapes pub, rebuilt in 1720 and well known to Charles Dickens, featuring as the Six Jolly Fellowship Porters in Our Mutual Friend.
 A few doors along was Booty's Riverside Bar but this closed down in 2012.
 Almost every building on the other side of Narrow Street was destroyed by bombing in the Second World War, including hundreds of houses, Taylor Walker & Co's Barley Mow Brewery and a school.
 One notable exception is a former public house, known locally as 'The House They Left Behind', because it was the only Victorian terrace to survive.
 It still stands today, with the aid of three large supporting pillars.

-Further along the street is 'The Narrow', a gastropub, now run by Gordon Ramsay.
+Further along the street is 'Bread Street Kitchen on the River', a gastropub, now run by Gordon Ramsay.
 It is housed in the Grade II listed, former dockmaster's and customs house, for Limehouse Dock.